-The focus of the residency will change every time: the next residency, in March 2020, will be open to crime writers.
+The focus of the residency will change every time: the next residency, in November 2020, will be open to an as-yet-undetermined genre.
 (Memoirists, fiction writers, essayists, graphic novelists, biographers, screenwriters – you are all in the running!)

 We would like to read a sample of your writing, and we also want to hear about you: please provide a few paragraphs about yourself, your background, your creative interests, and why At Sea would be helpful to you.